usgpo/cataloging-records-CGP-maintenance-files/CGP_Records_Monthly_Files/README.md

 - Records created or changed by the LTS staff with valid OCLC numbers
 - Records created/updated as part of the Historic Shelflist project
-- Newly created/updated brief bibliographic records
+- Newly updated brief bibliographic records

 The collection also includes `.txt` files with the OCLC and CGP system numbers of the records deleted from the CGP.